 These boundaries, listed from outermost to innermost, include flash protection, limited approach, restricted approach, and prohibited approach.
 The risk from exposed live parts depends on your distance from those parts.

-The flash boundary is the farthest established boundary from the energy source.
+The flash boundary marks the farthest distance from the energy source where arc flash protection is required.
 If an arc flash occurs, this boundary is where an employee would suffer heat exposure.
-This exposures may cause curable second-degree burns (1.2 calories/cm2).
-The hazard in this boundary is the heat generated from a flash.
+This exposure may cause curable second-degree burns (1.2 calories/cm2).
+The heat generated from a flash creates the primary hazard within this boundary.

 An approach limit at a distance from an exposed live part where a shock hazard exists.
 The limited approach is the closest an unqualified person can approach, only allowed further if a qualified person accompanies them.
 A qualified person has received training on the potential hazards and the construction and operation of the equipment involved in a task.